Logistics

 Interactive Meetings

-We meet on Wednesdays and Fridays at 8:30 am and 10:15 am Eastern Time in the active learning classroom on the 4th floor of Walnut 3401.
+Depending on the session for which you are registered, we meet on Wednesdays and Fridays at 8:30 am in the LRSM Auditorium or at 10:15 am in the active learning classroom on the 4th floor of Walnut 3401.
 These meetings are reserved for interactions.
 Come prepared to talk.
 Be ready to ask questions.
 Be ready to answer questions.

 Please reserve 90 minutes of your time for these meetings.
 That is, reserve Wednesdays and Fridays from 8:30 am to 10 am or 10:15 am to 11:45 am Eastern Time, depending on your section.
 However, we will try to keep the discussion sessions to 60-70 minutes instead of 90.

 On the same Monday when we start work on a set of lectures, we also start work on a set of questions associated with each lecture.
-You will be randomly assigned to groups of size 3-4 each, which will be announced at the beginning of the semester.
-Each group is required to prepare 1-3 slide(s) with their response to their assigned questions (group<->question assignments to be announced before the beginning of each week), as well as a speech lasting about 5 minutes.
-During the interactive sessions, you will share the slide(s) and speech with the rest of the class, and the instructors will provide feedback and open the floor for discussion.
+You will be randomly assigned to groups of size 3 or 4 each, which will be announced at the beginning of the semester.
+Each group is required to prepare 1 to 3 slides with their response to their assigned question as well as a speech lasting about 5 minutes.
+Group to question mappings are announced before the beginning of each week.
+During the interactive sessions, you will share the slides and speech with the rest of the class, and the instructor will provide feedback and open the floor for discussion.
 Half of the questions will be discussed on Wednesdays, and the other half will be discussed on Fridays.
 You can prepare your response using whatever software you choose.
 If you are a latex person, you can download a Penn-branded template.

 The responses you will give during the interactive session are zero-stakes.
 Do your best and don’t stress.
-You are free to remember that I failed Programming 101 and Electronics 101 when I was in college.
+You are free to remember that your instructor failed Programming 101 and Electronics 101 when he was in college.

 Lab Assignments

-On the Mondays of Weeks 2, 4, 6, 8, and 11, we will release Lab assignments.
-These assignments will be due on the Fridays of Weeks 3, 5, 7, 10, and 12.
-This means you have two work weeks to complete each assignment except for the one we will release on Week 8, which you will have to complete in 3 weeks.
-The grades for each lab will be announced on the Monday following the lab due date on Friday (i.e., on the same day the next lab is announced).
+On the Mondays of Weeks 2, 4, 7, 10, and 13, we will release Lab assignments.
+These assignments will be due on the last day (Fridays mostly, but can be on the day before the Fall Break) of Weeks 3, 6, 9, 12, and 15.
+This means you have two or three work weeks to complete each assignment.
+The grades for each lab will be announced on the Monday following the lab due date.
 You will then have two days (until the end of Wednesday) to submit corrections if some of your answers are incorrect.
 If you miss the original due date on Friday, you may make a late submission until the following Wednesday and receive partial credit, without a chance for resubmission.
 More details on the grading criteria can be found below.

 You will work in groups of three.
 We will send information about pairings, and you will keep these pairings throughout the term.
 The labs are designed to be worked on your own.
 The purpose of having teams is to give you a sounding board.
 If you are stuck on a question, chances are your partners are not.
 If the three of you are stuck on a questions, it may be a good idea to submit a question to the discussion board for the TAs to answer.

-Each of your lab groups is paired with an individual TA.
-This is your main point of reference when you need help.
-The TAs are also going to arrange two two-hour blocks per week where you can meet with them.
+The TAs are going to arrange two blocks of 90 minutes per week where you can meet with them.
 Take advantage of these meetings.
 You don’t know your TAs yet, but I do.
 I can vouch that they are knowledgeable and hard working.
 They are also good people and will help you out as much as you need.

 The labs are designed to illustrate points I will be making in lectures.
 For example, Lab 1 will be about understanding the importance of choosing appropriate parametrizations when we are we solve a problem using learning techniques.
 I am telling you this because labs also have a heavy development component.
 You will have to write some code that is not difficult but not easy either.
 I don’t want you to loose focus on the fact that the objective of the lab is not to get the code working.
 Rather, the focus of the lab is to understand why your code works.